oroinc/documentation/commerce/user_guide/customers/customer_users/create.rst

 #.
 Select the website the customer user will be redirected to upon the login.
 See :ref:`Managing Websites <user-guide--system-websites>` for more information.

 #.
+Select a **Preferred Localization** for the customer user.
+This field is displayed if more than one :ref:`localization <sys--config--sysconfig--general-setup--localization>` is enabled for any of the websites of the current organization.
+If you change the website for the customer user, you will need to select a new preferred localization.

+#.
 Add billing and shipping address as described in `:ref: the Address Book section <user-guide--getting-started--address-book>`.

 #.
 In the **Roles** section, select the roles that should apply to the customer user.
 When several roles are selected, granted permissions are accumulated from all the assigned roles.
 See :ref:`Managing Customer User Roles <user-guide--customers--customer-user-roles>` for more information.